Ihtyaz/-Tasawar-Advanced-Physical-Design-OpenLANE-Sky130-VSD-IAT/README.md

 To develop an ASIC/SoC design, three important resources would be essential.

 i.
-Access to EDA tools - Tools that would help out with the proceedings of an ASIC/SoC design. <br />
+Access to EDA tools - Tools that would help out with the proceedings of an ASIC/SoC design <br />
 ii.
 Process Design Kit (PDK) - A compilation of files provided by a foundry to designers for the pnr cycle.
-Usually contains Design Rule files, spice device models, standard cell libraries, technology libraries and layout data (standard cells GDSII). iii.
+Usually contains Design Rule files, spice device models, standard cell libraries, technology libraries and layout data (standard cells GDSII) <br />
+iii.
 RTL Design - Digital Design specification in hardware description language that defines a system's digital segments; usually constitutes clocks, sequential and combinational elements.

 * ASIC flow

 For ASIC implementation, the design is taken through RTL to GDSII using Physical or PnR implementation.

-a.
+i.
 The design RTL code which contains abstract register-level information is synthesized to a gate-level representation using standard cell components (logic gates).
-The generated gate-level netlist and the RTL specification are functionally equivalent.
+The generated gate-level netlist and the RTL specification are functionally equivalent. <br />
+ii.
+Standard cells usually constitue layout the represents the corresponding gate-level definition.
+They usually have a fixed height but varying widths (adhering to multiples of a standard unit).
+Standard cells can have multiple views employed by different tools - Electrical, HDL, SPICE/CDL, layout (GDSII) and abstract ( Macro LEF). iii.
+The PnR cycle is initiated through floorplanning and powerplanning proceedings.
+It is essential to define the area for implemention the design on a particular chip and also defining a robust power distribution network for the design to operate.
+ - Floorplanning is done on two different levels - Chip Floorplanning & Block Floorplanning.